collapsed-stacks/startups/questions/1173/tips-to-look-like-a-ceo.md

 - posted by: [Fiona - myaccessible.website](https://stackexchange.com/users/43859/fiona-myaccessible-website) on 2014-11-03
 - score: 1

-<p>As long as you're not wearing vest tops and ripped jeans, it's the <em>quality</em> of the clothes you're wearing that makes a difference. </p>
+As long as you're not wearing vest tops and ripped jeans, it's the *quality* of the clothes you're wearing that makes a difference.

-<p>This doesn't necessarily mean buying designer, but just reasonable quality and always completely clean, ironed and presentable.
+This doesn't necessarily mean buying designer, but just reasonable quality and always completely clean, ironed and presentable.
 The clean and ironed bit is often what makes the most difference.
-And clean includes shoes!</p>
+And clean includes shoes!

 ## Answer 1174